-English football will boycott social media between 30th April and 3rd May in protest against discriminatory abuse at players.
+English football will boycott social media between 30th April and 3rd May to protest against players’ discriminatory abuse.

-Premier League clubs, along with the English FA, have announced a boycott of all social media platforms from 30th April to 3rd May in the fight against online abuse targeted at players.
-Official club accounts, personal accounts of players and sports media organisations including Sky Sports will boycott social media to show a united front.
+Premier League clubs and the English FA have announced a boycott of all social media platforms from 30th April to 3rd May in the fight against online abuse targeted at players.
+Official club accounts, personal accounts of players, and sports media organisations, including Sky Sports, will boycott social media to show a united front.

 Each club and organisation have released a statement supporting the boycott.

-The aim of the boycott is to draw attention to social media’s protection of online abusers.
-Clubs and players alike are looking for Facebook, Twitter and Instagram to implement stricter laws on the matter in order to stop the abuse raging on.
+The boycott aims to draw attention to social media’s protection of online abusers.
+Clubs and players alike are looking for Facebook, Twitter, and Instagram to implement stricter laws to stop the abuse raging on.

-The FA have requested the British government to step in and force social media companies to punish online abusers.
-As we reach the one-year anniversary of the Black Lives Matter protests, it is evident there is still a lot of work to be done.
+The FA has requested the British government to step in and force social media companies to punish online abusers.
+As we reach the first anniversary of the Black Lives Matter protests, it is evident there is still a lot of work to be done.
 But at least footballing bodies are making an effort to act today for a safer tomorrow.